Transposed Poisson structures: Open questions

 \section{Open questions}

+In what follows, we present a list where we have compiled open questions for future research related to transposed Poisson structures.

-\begin{question}[Pasha Zusmanovich] Formulate the notion of "transposed" for any variety of algebras/operads with two $n$-ary operations.
-Could this be done in either operadic or in categorical theoretical language?
-This general notion should explain the appearance of "scaling by 2" in the definition of transposed Poisson algebras.
-What would be the transposed analogues of dendriform, post-Lie, Novikov-Poisson, etc.?
+\begin{question}[Pasha Zusmanovich] Formulate the notion of \textquotedblleft transposed\textquotedblright \ for any variety of algebras/operads with two $n$-ary operations.
+Could this be done in either operadic or categorical theoretical language?
+This general notion should explain the appearance of \textquotedblleft scaling by 2\textquotedblright \ in the definition of transposed Poisson algebras.
+What would be the transposed analogs of dendriform, post-Lie, Novikov-Poisson, etc.?
 What would be self-transposed algebras/operads? \end{question}

-Thanks to \cite[Theorem 8]{FKL}, we know that if a Lie algebra does not admit non-trivial $\frac{1}{2}$-derivations, then it does not admit non-trivial $\frac{1}{2}$-biderivations and transposed Poisson structures.
+Thanks to \cite[Theorem 8]{FKL}, we know that if a Lie algebra does not admit non-trivial $\frac{1}{2}$-derivations, then it does not admit non-trivial $\frac{1}{2}$-biderivations and non-trivial transposed Poisson structures.
 All algebras which admit non-trivial $\frac{1}{2}$-derivations (from the present paper and \cite{FKL,yh21}) also admit non-trivial $\frac{1}{2}$-biderivations and non-trivial transposed Poisson structures.
 The last results motivate the following question.

-\begin{question} Is there a Lie algebra that admits non-trivial $\frac{1}{2}$-derivations and does not admit non-trivial $\frac{1}{2}$-biderivations?
-Is there a Lie algebra that admits non-trivial $\frac{1}{2}$-derivations and $\frac{1}{2}$-biderivations, and does not admit non-trivial transposed Poisson structures? \end{question}
+\begin{question}\footnote{From \cite{kksp}, there is a $6$-dimensional perfect non-semisimple Lie algebra with non-trivial $\frac{1}{2}$-derivations and without non-trivial transposed Poisson algebra structures.} Is there a Lie algebra that admits non-trivial $\frac{1}{2}$-derivations and does not admit non-trivial $\frac{1}{2}$-biderivations?
+Is there a Lie algebra that admits non-trivial $\frac{1}{2}$-derivations and $\frac{1}{2}$-biderivations, but does not admit non-trivial transposed Poisson structures? \end{question}